 While undergoing the healing mentioned above, I was fully in the world, operating within many business arenas.
 I have worked for many years for my family's printing business, but I have also worked for or been associated with many large multinational corporations.
 On the other end of the spectrum, I was an investor and early stage helper of two startups which failed, and one, HUSO sound therapy, which I cofounded and has been successful, impacting others worldwide in a very positive way.

-As mentioned at the top of the page, I hope that my experiences can help you see what is possible to achieve or change in your life.
+I hope that my experiences can help you see what is possible to achieve or change in your life.
 In God, all things are possible.
 You only need to ask for help and then be willing to follow whatever you are shown as the path forward, even if you have a belief that causes resistance in you.

 Blessings to you,